yeap-finance/aptos-package-deterministic-deployment/packages/proxy-account/README.md

 ## Events

-The system emits the following events for transparency and monitoring:
+The system emits the following events for transparency and monitoring (via `aptos_extensions::manageable`):

 - `AdminChangeStarted` - Emitted when admin transfer is initiated
 - `AdminChanged` - Emitted when admin transfer is completed